-Since our inception in 1953, The Children’s Guild Alliance has been a pioneer in working with children on the autism spectrum.
+Since our inception in 1953, The Children’s Guild has been a pioneer in working with children on the autism spectrum.
 One of our founders, Dr. Leo Kanner, was not only the founder of Child Psychiatry, but he also made the first diagnosis of childhood autism and prescribed the first methods of intervention.
-Throughout our history, The Children’s Guild Alliance has served children on the autism spectrum, primarily through educational programs.
+Throughout our history, The Children’s Guild has served children on the autism spectrum, primarily through educational programs.
 However, we realize that today autism and knowledge about autism is continuously evolving and so we, as an organization, are also changing in order to seek the most effective ways to work with students on the autism spectrum and their families.

-In response to the growing needs of these students and others like them in our communities, The Children’s Guild Alliance expanded, refined and coordinated its services to children on the autism spectrum and created The Janet and Frank Kelly Autism Center at The Children’s Guild based on our Transformation Education philosophy.
+In response to the growing needs of these students and others like them in our communities, The Children’s Guild expanded, refined, and coordinated its services to children on the autism spectrum and created The Janet and Frank Kelly Autism Center at The Children’s Guild based on our Transformation Education philosophy.
 Our Autism Center provides services to children and youth on the autism spectrum from age 5 through age 22 in the Baltimore-Washington corridor through our therapeutic day schools, Family Help Center, and school-based mental health programs.

 - Maryland Common Core Standards

 - Instruction aligned and programs tailored to the learning style of each student

 - Information Technology